-- To deal with the food in question either by making it safe or stopping its 1. - 2.
-To prevent the problem happening again by considering the cause of the failure of the Control Measure and taking appropriate action.
+- a) To deal with the food in question either by making it safe or stopping its use. - b) To prevent the problem happening again by considering the cause of the failure of the Control Measure and taking appropriate action.

-Principle 6 - Verification
+Principle 6: Establish Verification Procedures

-Further information on the verification procedures for each CCP is required.
+1.3.6 Further information on the verification procedures for each CCP is required.
 You should specify the methods and procedures to be used for determining if the HACCP is working correctly.
-Verification involves taking an overview of your HACCP based system to ensure that it is working.
-Verification also involves establishing that your procedures are effective in controlling hazards and checking to see that your procedures are being applied in practice.
+Verification involves taking an overview of your HACCP based system to ensure that it is working and your procedures are being applied in practice.